 Agenda

 The theme for this year, “Accelerating AI and automation in treasury,” will explore how AI and automation are transforming cash management, liquidity, and working capital.
-Discover the latest treasury systems in action, explore the strategic role of treasury in corporate finance, and celebrate innovation with the AI Innovation Award.
+Discover the latest treasury systems in action and explore the strategic role of treasury in corporate finance.
 The event will take place on March 2-3, 2026, in Santa Clara.

 Welcome and opening remarks